-The Coordinator shall be responsible for reviewing for approval the claim for payment of each hourly attorney and any expert or other service fees at the conclusion of appointed counsel's representation or, if appropriate, periodically during appointed counsel's representation.
+The Coordinator shall be responsible for reviewing for approval the claim for payment of each hourly attorney and any expert or other service fees at the conclusion of appointed counsel's representation (including expert, investigation, or incidental fees of contract counsel) or, if appropriate, periodically during appointed counsel's representation.
 Such claims and invoices shall be submitted in a standard form as hereafter established by the Coordinator.
-The Coordinator shall approve for payment all reasonable attorney's fees reflected on the designated form.
+The Coordinator shall approve for payment all reasonable attorney's fees for hourly counsel reflected on the designated form.
 The Coordinator may request additional information or explanation where necessary in evaluation of such requests.
-In the event the Coordinator denies or modifies a Request for Fees, it shall provide an explanation to the submitting attorney with a copy of the same to the Churchill County Manager as to why the denied portion was not reasonable.
+In the event the Coordinator denies or modifies a Request for Fees, the Coordinator shall provide a detailed explanation to the submitting attorney with a copy of the same to the Churchill County Manager as to why the denied portion was not reasonable.
 Such denials are subject to judicial review pursuant to NRS 7.135.

 Case-related expenses expected to exceed two thousand five hundred dollars (\$2,500) shall be submitted to the Coordinator for pre-authorization before they are incurred.
-The attorney shall submit the request for pre-authorization to the coordinator via email at \\\\\\\.
-Without disclosing confidential information the request shall include an explanation of why the expense is reasonably necessary to provide representation.
+The attorney shall submit the request for pre-authorization to the coordinator via email at .
+Without disclosing confidential information, the request shall include an explanation of why the expense is reasonably necessary to provide representation.
 Such request and the reasons therefor shall be kept strictly confidential by the Coordinator.
-All case-related expenses, whether or not they are subject to pre-authorization, are subject to the Coordinator's review for reasonableness.
+All case-related expenses, whether or not they are subject to preauthorization, are subject to the Coordinator's review for reasonableness.
 Invoices for case-related expenses shall be submitted to the Coordinator within a reasonable time of termination of representation.
-Any requests for expenses not submitted within 90 days following termination of representation shall be deemed waived.
+Any requests for expenses not submitted within 120 days following termination of representation shall be deemed waived.